aqwert/flutterhack19/README.md

 # Fluffy

 Fluffy is a Flutter app that makes it easy to find and share awesome Flutter widgets.
-Hopefully, it will help you build better things by making it easy to sort through cool widgets.
+Hopefully, it will help you build better things by making it easy to sort through cool widgets that you can add to your apps.
 We shall see.

 ## Getting Started